b4too/checker/README.md

 # checker
-## Docker image updatechecker with discord webhook
+## Docker image update checker with discord webhook integration

 A little script that will notify you on your discord server, check below if needed.
 <details>